-- -Special Local Needs Label 24(c) has been approved for NJ and VA (expires VA 12/31/2021; NJ 1/30/2022). - -Labeled for use in transplanted bell and non-bell peppers (except tabasco peppers). - -Special Local Needs Label 24(c) has been approved for PA for bell peppers only (expires 4/28/2023) and maximum rate of 1 pt/A. - -The use of Dual Magnum is legal ONLY if a waiver of liability has been completed (see www.syngenta-us.com/labels/indemnified-label-login). - -Plasticulture: under plastic is labeled for seeded or transplanted peppers; apply in a band under the plastic, immediately before laying mulch.
+- -Special Local Needs Label 24(c) has been approved for NJ (1/30/2022) (VA expired in 2021; check if it has been renewed before use). -Labeled for use in transplanted bell and non-bell peppers (except tabasco peppers). -Special Local Needs Label 24(c) has been approved for PA for bell peppers only (expires 4/28/2023) and maximum rate of 1 pt/A. -The use of Dual Magnum is legal ONLY if a waiver of liability has been completed (see www.syngenta-us.com/labels/indemnified-label-login). - -Plasticulture: under plastic is labeled for seeded or transplanted peppers; apply in a band under the plastic, immediately before laying mulch.
 Use lower rate on coarse textured or sandy soil.
 Condensation that forms on the underside of the mulch will activate the herbicide.
 Plasticulture: row middles application is labeled. - -Bareground: apply as broadcast, preemergence treatment for transplanted bell and non-bell peppers, do no use on seeded peppers; do not incorporate.
 For NJ only can be applied as post-directed spray to soil surface after the plants have recovered from transplant shock.
-Dual will not control emerged weeds. - -Maximum Dual Magnum applications per season: 1.
+Dual will not control emerged weeds. -Maximum Dual Magnum applications per season: 1.

-2. Postemergence

-0 Group Product Name Product Rate Active Ingredient Active Ingredient Rate PHI REI (=Restricted Use) ( d ) (h) 1 Select 2EC 6 to 8 fl oz/A clethodim 0.07 to 0.12 lb/A 20 24 Select Max 0.97EC 9 to 16 fl oz/A Poast 1.5EC 1 to 2.5 pt/A sethoxydim 0.2 to 0.5 lb/A 7 12
+2. Postemergence Group Product Name Product Rate Active Ingredient Active Ingredient Rate PHI REI (=Restricted Use) (d) (h) Select 2EC 20 24 6 to 8 fl oz/A clethodim 0.07 to 0.125 lb/A Select Max 0.97EC 9 to 16 fl oz/A Poast 1.5EC 1 to 2.5 pt/A sethoxydim 0.2 to 0.5 lb/A 12

 -Select 2EC: use crop oil concentrate (COC) at 1% v/v (1 gal/100 gal of spray solution).

 Select Max: use nonionic surfactant (NIS) at 0.25% v/v (1 qt/100 gal of spray solution).

 Poast: use COC at 1.0% v/v

 - -The use of COC may increase the risk of crop injury when hot or humid conditions prevail.
-To reduce the risk of crop injury, omit additives or switch to NIS when grasses are small and soil moisture is adequate. - -Use lower labeled rates for annual grass control and higher labeled rates for perennial grass control. - -Yellow nutsedge, wild onion, wild garlic, and broadleaf weeds will not be controlled. - -Controls many annual and certain perennial grasses, including annual bluegrass, but Poast is preferred for goosegrass control.
+To reduce the risk of crop injury, omit additives or switch to NIS when grasses are small and soil moisture is adequate. - -Use lower labeled rates for annual grass control and higher labeled rates for perennial grass control. -Yellow nutsedge, wild onion, wild garlic, and broadleaf weeds will not be controlled. -Controls many annual and certain perennial grasses, including annual bluegrass, but Poast is preferred for goosegrass control.
 For best results, treat annual grasses when they are actively growing.
 Control may be reduced if grasses are large or under hot or dry weather conditions. -Repeated applications may be necessary to control certain perennial grasses.
-If repeat applications are necessary, allow 14 days between applications. -Rainfastness is 1 h. - 2.
-Postemergence, Select, Poast continued on next page
+If repeat applications are necessary, allow 14 days between applications. -Rainfastness is 1 h. - -Do not tank mix with or apply within 2 to 3 days of any other pesticide unless labeled, as this may increase the risk of crop injury or reduce the control of grasses.
+Do not apply more than 8 fl oz of Select 2EC in a single application and do not exceed 2 pt/A for the season; do not apply more than 16 fl oz of Select Max in a single application and do not exceed 4 pt/A for the season.